 Specialists make bars of chocolate with different flavors and ingredients.
 They use their own cows’ milk also obtained on site!
 Also available from the Abbey is a selection of semi soft and aged cheeses.
 Try their Chocolate Bourbon Fudge o choose your favorite flavor here.

 These contemplative monks are experts in bread.
 They make breads of different grains and textures.
-What you like.
+Give it a try!

 Caskets and urns are hand made.
 The wood used is renewable; designs are customized and made with great reverence.
 Watch the delicacy of the work.